 1. At a normal-paced table you can often get away with late-position blind steals, but on a Snap table you can take that to another level.

-Players aren’t paying attention to your tendencies in this mode so if you’re folded to on the button or one or two off from it why not take a stab at it?
+888 Poker players aren’t paying attention to your tendencies in this mode so if you’re folded to on the button or one or two off from it why not take a stab at it?

 Odds are the blinds just want to get on to the next hand.

 2. Don’t waste your creative energies on advanced plays here.

 You aren’t going to know your opponents and they aren’t going to assume anything about you.

 It’s tough to do much third-level thinking when you truly have no idea how an opponent has been playing.

 Make plays to extract maximum profit with your strong hands and draw as cheaply as possibly in position.